-We continue east to Celje for a three-night stay in Hotel Evropa.
+We continue east to Celje for a three-night stay.
 Celje is a beautiful Renaissance town in the Savinja (east-central Slovenia).
-This afternoon's drive takes us from the alpine sublime to Celje's fertile
+This afternoon's drive takes us from the alpine sublime to Celje's fertile Balkan borderlands of pigs and grain, hops and grapes, beer and wine.
+(Overnight Celje) BL